Lakhankumawat/LearnCPP/Contributing.md

 $ git add .
 ```
 ## Step 5 : Commit

+ 🎀🎀Before submitting an issue please find the correct folder where your program will go , You can discuss about it in the discussion.

 - To commit give a descriptive message for the convenience of reveiwer by:
 ```
 # This message get associated with all files you have changed